-In domain analysis and domain modeling, we described targeted inference in narratives about content and student abilities, knowledge, and skills.
+In domain analysis and domain modeling, we described targeted inference in narratives about content and student KSAs.
 As we have seen, it is not possible to measure these student proficiencies directly; they must instead be inferred from incomplete evidence in the form of the handful of things that students say, do, or make.
 The CAF lays out the statistical machinery for making inferences about student proficiencies, which will be expressed in terms of probability distributions over a single variable or set of variables.

-In the simplest case, where proficiency in some defined domain of tasks is of interest, the Student Model would contain a single student model variable and students would be characterized in terms of the proportion of a domain of tasks they are likely to answer correctly.
-In more complex cases, where more than one proficiency is at issue, a multivariate Student Model would contain a collection of student model variables and a multivariate probability distribution used to express what is known about a student's values.
-The CAF contains structures for objects such as the student model, and the schemas for measurement, evaluation, and task elements discussed below.
+In the simplest case, where proficiency in some defined domain of tasks is of interest, the Student Model would contain a single Student Model Variable, and students would be characterized in terms of the proportion of a domain of tasks they are likely to answer correctly.
+In more complex cases, where more than one proficiency is at issue, a multivariate Student Model would contain a collection of Student Model Variables and a multivariate probability distribution used to express what is known about a student's values.

+The CAF contains structures for objects such as the Student Model, and the schemas for measurement, evaluation, and task elements discussed below.
 Then, for given assessments, the content or substance of these objects would be fleshed out: particular variables constrained either to a range or fixed value.
 The relationships among these objects are primed by the way the structures connect to one another.

-In the EDMS 738 example, there is a single student model variable.
+In the EDMS 738 example, there is a single Student Model Variable.
 It is a continuous variable in an item response theory (IRT) model, and it is used to accumulate evidence about a student's capability to apply ECD principles to their exemplar, as evidenced by their performance on a series of assignments.
 A probability distribution (e.g., a maximum likelihood estimate and a standard error, or a Bayes mean estimate and a posterior standard deviation) indicates what is known about a student after evaluating their performances.
-This is the structure of the student model.
-The meaning of the student model variable is derived from the nature of the students' performances and how they are evaluated; in particular, their reasoning about a real assessment through the lens of ECD.
-A simplified version of this student model, sufficient and appropriate for, say, classroom testing, would be to accumulate a number right or total score, and characterize its precision in terms of familiar reliability coefficients and standard errors of measurement.
+This is the structure of the Student Model.
+The meaning of the Student Model Variable is derived from the nature of the students' performances and how they are evaluated, in particular, their reasoning about a real assessment through the lens of ECD.
+A simplified version of this Student Model, sufficient and appropriate for, say, classroom testing, would be to accumulate a number right or total score, and characterize its precision in terms of familiar reliability coefficients and standard errors of measurement.